Types of Aid

 Secure and comprehensive scholarship search engines can be found at FastWeb or The College Board.
 The University of the Arts advises students NEVER to pay for financial aid information or for scholarship searches.

 Students who receive outside awards or scholarships are required by federal regulation to notify the Office of Student Financial Services.
-In some cases, outside scholarships may cause the revision or reduction of other types of aid.
+In some cases, outside scholarships may cause a revision or reduction of other types of aid.

 Student Loan Programs